Japanese Escorts

 20 September 1944:

 Off Formosa.
-At 0110, USAAF B-24 "Liberator" heavy bombers attack the convoy’s first echelon (Moji-bound) at 23-20N, 119-12E.
+At 0110, USAAF B-24 "Liberator" heavy bombers attack the convoy's first (Moji-bound) echelon at 23-20N, 119-12E.
 GOKOKU MARU is damaged by a direct hit and ASAMA MARU suffers a near miss aft.
 Both are towed into nearby Mako for repairs.
 KAGU MARU suffers hull damage by near-misses.
 Kaibokan MIKURA is damaged and towed to Mako by CD-18.
 The bombers also damage cargo vessels ASAKA and SHINCHO MARUs.
-KAGU MARU heads for Takao for repairs escorted by CD-20, CD-10 and CD-11.
+KAGU MARU heads for Kirun (some sources say Takao) for repairs escorted by CD-20, CD-10 and CD-11.
+At 1745 CD-20 arrives at Kirun.

 25 September 1944: